How to set up a limited company in the UK

 Can I set up a limited company on my own?

-The 7 steps to setting up a limited company
+How to set up a limited company in 7 steps

 Here are the key stages involved in forming your company.